thorlucas/thors-react-app/README.md

 - **PostCSS** with **TailwindCSS**
 - **Craco**

+## Quick Start

+- Create a repository using this template by clicking "use template" at the top.
+- Clone your new repo locally.
+- Run `yarn` to install all dependencies.
+- Run `yarn start` to launch the development server.
+- Edit away!
+Any changes made are automatically rendered in the browser.

 ## Aliases

 There are a number of path aliases defined in `tsconfig.paths.json`.
 The use of these aliases is heavily encouraged for readibility.
 You are also encouraged to add new aliases as your project structure grows.